mham7/SuperHero/README.md

 ## Overview

 This backend application is built using ASP.NET Web API and provides a set of APIs for CRUD (Create, Read, Update, Delete) operations on a superhero table.
 Each superhero in the table has a name and a corresponding superpower.
-Additionally, the application includes APIs for user authentication and registration, allowing users to log in and register to view superheroes through the frontend.
+Additionally, the application includes APIs for user authentication and registration, allowing users to log in and register to view superheroes through the front end.

 ## Technologies Used